jiyeow/jiyeow_web/README.md

 - I got stuck in Ames (just kidding - I fell in love with Ames). <br>
 - I look forward to next adventures and challenges in a new city. <br>

-Insert resume here
-Insert links to LinkedIn, Google Scholar, Research gate, etc. here
+Insert resume here; Insert links to LinkedIn, Google Scholar, Research gate, etc. here

 ## If you're really into my life
 <!--ts-->